-When pending Workflows are contending for shared infrastructure, Harness places the Workflows in a resource lock queue.
+When pending Workflows are contending for shared infrastructure, Harness uses the above mechanism to place the Workflows in a resource lock queue.
 The first-launched Workflow gets a resource lock on this infrastructure, which it holds until its deployment is resolved.
 This temporarily blocks other Workflows from using the infrastructure—only one Workflow at a time can have a lock on a given infrastructure.

 When contending for shared infrastructure, most Workflows will therefore display an Acquire Resource Lock step in Harness' Deployments page:

-This step appears even if no queue is present, because of Harness' Acquire lock on the targeted service infrastructure default setting (described below).
+This step appears even if no queue is present, because it's specified by Harness' Acquire lock on the targeted service infrastructure default setting.
 There are two exceptions:

 - No Acquire Resource Lock will appear in Workflows of Build deployment type.

-- No Acquire Resource Lock step will appear in Workflows that have been configured to ignore queueing (see Using Concurrency Strategy to Control Queuing).
+- No Acquire Resource Lock step will appear in Workflows that have been configured to ignore queueing.

 Harness seeks to acquire a Resource Lock only once per Workflow.
 The lock's scope is the current Workflow.
 The Acquire Resource Lock step occurs in the first deployment or setup phase that follows any Pre‑Deployment phase or step.